Walmart says higher China tariffs will increase prices for U.S. shoppers

 “We believe Walmart has the wherewithal both financially and via its vendor relationships to minimize the impact on both itself and its shopping base,” he said.

-Walmart’s U.S. Chief Executive Officer Greg Foran said on a conference call the company will maintain its “low-price leadership” and “manage costs on an item-by-item basis.”
+Walmart U.S. Chief Executive Officer Greg Foran said on a conference call the company will maintain its “low-price leadership” and “manage costs on an item-by-item basis.”
 But that position has been threatened, in part, by rising competition from discount chains like Aldi.

-Also, Walmart’s vendors have started to raise prices - such as Del Monte Foods, which supplies fresh and packaged goods to Walmart, including mandarin oranges imported from China.
+Also, Walmart’s vendors have started to raise prices, among them Del Monte Foods, which supplies fresh and packaged goods to Walmart, including mandarin oranges imported from China.
 Prices will go up again with tariffs rising.

 “It’s not just tariffs.
 Transportation costs are up, labor costs are up.
 It’s an inflationary environment,” Del Monte CEO Greg Longstreet told Reuters on the sidelines of a conference.
 “A lot of that’s going to have to be passed on.
 The consumer is going to have to pay more for a lot of critical goods.”